SungHZ/TLPI/README.md

 # TLPI
 The Linux Programming Interface
-Creating a new branch is quick, add merge.
+Creating a new branch is quick.